 Buying a Mobile Internet Plan in Hungary for your Phone / Laptop

 “Can I buy prepaid internet for my phone / laptop?” is one of the Budapest FAQ we often get.
 The short answer is YES, you can.
-For instance the market leader T Mobile sells prepaid internet services of various packages (100MB, 500MB on T Mobile phones, up to 1GB on Telenor phones, or for laptops, computers 3GB, 7GB.
+For instance the market leader Telekom sells prepaid internet services of various packages (from 200MB up to 4GB on Telekom phones, up to 3GB on Telenor phones).
 Pay as you go internet on Vodafone for laptops is here.